betaglot/plantabeta/docs/Proposal.md

 > "When all our systems are in place, you as the Planter will meet your goals."

 - Plantbeta systematizes a Planter's education.
-Plantbeta will reduce the time it takes for rookies to learn how to plant, therefore increasing Quastuco's planting rate.
+Plantbeta will reduce the time it takes for Novices to learn how to plant, therefore increasing Quastuco's planting rate.

 <pre>